Audiohotshot/fretgenerator360/README.md

 Purpose:
 This Addin for Fusion360 is meant for making fretboards for guitars.

-Version:
-It still is in big, big Beta-phase as it contains no validationcheck on negative or insane big numbers, yet.

-Know issues: no validationcheck on negative or insane big numbers, yet.
-So just use realistic numbers and you'll be fine.
+The plugin draws a fretboard with fretlines.
 You can enter the scale of the fretboard; it wil draw the whole board including the frets.
 It also draws the line for the tremolo-part so you know what (when slanted) the exact direction of the trem is.
 The plugin also draws a construction centre line.
 The whole fretboard is drawn on the centre of the x-axis.

+Version:
+It still is in Beta-phase.

+Know issues: no validationcheck on negative or insane big numbers, yet.
+So just use realistic numbers and you'll be fine.

 Options: